 1. The New Anglia Manuscript Prize competition is open to unpublished, unagented writers who live in Norfolk or Suffolk.

-7. The story must be written in English.
+6. The manuscript must be written in English.

 8. Email submissions should be in Word document format.